First Order of Business: What’s With The Title?

 Second Order of Business: Who Am I?

-I am a twenty-seven year old 7th and 8th grade science teacher at a relatively new charter school that serves a diverse student body, primarily from disadvantaged households.
-Previously, I taught several years of 5th and 6th grade science at a small private school, as well as a year in 8th grade Social Studies and Language Arts in Charlotte, North Carolina.
+I am a twenty-nine year old middle school science teacher at an urban middle school that serves a diverse student body, primarily from disadvantaged households.
+Previously, I taught two years of Earth and Environmental Science at an urban high school, two years of 5th and 6th grade science at a small private school, and a year in 8th grade Social Studies and Language Arts in Charlotte, North Carolina.
 I earned my Bachelor of Arts in History and Environmental Science and a Master of Education in Curriculum and Instruction.
 I was selected as a recipient of the National Science Teachers Association’s 2014 Maitland P. Simmons Memorial Award for New Teachers and attended the National Conference on Science Education in Boston, Massachusetts.
 Later that year, I was selected by the Pennsylvania Science Teachers Association for their William B. McIlwaine Science Teaching Award and attended their conference at Penn State University.
-In 2015, I won the Shell Science Lab Challenge and received a prize package of nearly $3000 worth of science supplies and professional development for myself and my school.
-I was selected for the Exxon Mobil Mickelson Academy for science teachers in grades 3-5 and will attend that weeklong workshop in the summer of 2016.
+In 2015 and 2016, I won the Shell Science Lab Challenge and received a prize package of nearly $3000 worth of science supplies and professional development for myself and my school.
+I was selected for the Exxon Mobil Mickelson Academy for science teachers in grades 3-5, as well as the San Diego Zoo’s Conservation Education Workshop for Teachers.
+I presented at the NSTA’s 2016 Area Conference in Columbus, Ohio on moving from a traditional science fair to a STEM Expo, and I have taught sessions on implementing classroom procedures to improve classroom management at the Professional Learning Institute for the Erie City School District.
 While I am certainly no master teacher, I am doing everything I can to improve my instructional strategies, classroom management, and content knowledge, and my goal is to share that learning with you.
 I hope you can find something useful on these pages!